 With a subject that could easily seem complicated to an outside viewer, Naim Sheriff strips it all down and makes it real for readers.
-Take his Ideapaint case study for example, where Naim shares how important the Design Exploration phase is and how they typically go about it.
-He even poses the questions they asked himself during the project, like: “How do we successfully show the differences between similar products?
+Take his Ideapaint case study for example, where he shares how important the Design Exploration phase is and how he typically goes about it.
+He even poses the questions he asked himself during the project, like: “How do we successfully show the differences between similar products?
 How does the customer know how much paint to buy for their space?”
 Then he shares the solution he came to with his team.
 (Read more tips for writing great portfolio case studies here.)

 This makes UX design work approachable for clients who might know they need a UX designer, but not understand all the insider terms and inner workings of the job.
 Aim to make it easy for anyone, even a recruiter (who might know nothing about design), understand what you do.